SuperSwordTW/Distance-Trig-Calc-3d/README.md

-Fast Distance Calculating with Trigonometry
+Fast Distance Calculating using Trigonometry
 ====================

 ## How to use